Akirazian/weather-app/README.md

 # weather-app
-A simple weather app that pulls data from OpenWeatherApp API and uses Vue with Quasar.
+A simple weather app that allows users to search for any city, and display current, hourly and weekly forecasts.
+Pulls data from OpenWeatherApp API